-YesNo.
-If yes, check ap propriate space (s) below: Interior Walls, Ceilings, Floors, Exterior Walls, Insulation, Roof(s), Windows, Doors, Home Electrical Systems, Plumbing Porch or Deck, Porch Ste ps & Railings, Other Steps & Railir igs, Porch Awning, Carport A wning, Other Awnings, Skirting, Home Foundation or Support System, Other Structural Components (Describe:)
+Yes No. If yes, check appropr iate space(s) below: ----- ------------- --------------- --------------- --------

+Interior Walls,Ceilings,Floors,Exterior Walls,Insulation,

+Roof(s),Windows,Doors,Home Electrical Systems,Plumbing

+Porch or Deck, Porch Steps & Railings, Other Steps & Railings,

+Porch Awning,Carport Awning,Other Awnings,Skirting,

+Home Foundation or Support System,Other Structural Components (Describe:)

 If any of the above is checked, explain.
-(Attach additional sheets if necessary): \\\\\\
+(Attach additional sheets ifnecessary):

-- C. Are you (the Seller) aware of any of the following: - 1.
-Substances, materials, or products which may be an environmental hazard, such as, but not limited to, asbestos, formaldehyde, radon gas, lead-based paint, or chemical storage tanks on the subject home interior or exterior. \\\\\Yes \\\\\No - 2.
-Room additions, structural modifications, or other alterations or repairs made without necessary permits. \\\\\Yes \\\\\No
+C. Are you (the Seller) aware of any of the following:

+1. Substances, matchaff, or products which they be a her biron mental hard states, so but not limited to, asbestos, formaldehyde, radon gas, lead-based paint, or chemical storage tanks on the subject permits.
+Yes No

+2. Room additions, structural modifications, or other alterations or repairs made without necessary

-- 3. Room additions, structural modifications, or other alterations or repairs not in compliance with applicable codes. \\\\\ Yes \\\\\ No - 4.
+- 3. Room additions, structural modifications, or other alterations or repairs not in compliance with applicable codes.
+YesNo - 4.
 Any settling from slippage, sliding or problems with leveling of the home or the foundation or support system.
 Yes No - 5.
-Drainage or grading problems with the home, space or lot. \\\\\Yes \\\\\No - 6.
+Drainage or grading problems with the home, space or lot.
+Yes____No - 6.
 Damage to the home or accessory structures being sold with the home from fire, flood, earthquake, or landslides.
-Yes No - 7.
+Yes____No - 7.
 Any notices of abatement or citations against the home or accessory structures being sold with the home.
-Yes No - 8.
-Any lawsuits by or against the seller threatening to or affecting the home or the accessory structures being sold with the home, including any lawsuits alleging any defect or deficiency in the home or accessories sold with the home.
-Yes No - 9.
-Neighborhood noise problems or other nuisances. \\\\\ Yes \\\\\ No - 10.
-Any encroachment, easement, nonconforming use of violation of setback requirements with the home, accessory structures being sold with the home, or space. \\\\\ Yes \\\\\ No
+Yes____No - Any lawsuits by or against the seller threatening to or affecting the home or the accessory structures being sold with the home, including any lawsuits alleging any defect or deficiency in the home or accessories sold with the home.
+Yes____No - 9.
+Neighborhood noise problems or other nuisances.
+Yes No - 10.
+Any encroachment, easement, nonconforming use of violation of setback requirements with the home, accessory structures being sold with the home, or space.
+Yes____No

 If the answer to any of these is yes, explain.
-(Attach additional sheets if necessary.): \\\\\\
+(Attach additional sheets if necessary.):

-- 1. The Seller certifies that the home, as of the close of escrow, will be in compliance with Section 13113.8 of the D. Health and Safety Code by having operable smoke detector(s) which are approved, listed, and installed in accordance with the State Fire Marshal's regulations and applicable local standards. - 2.
+- D. 1.
+The Seller certifies that the home, as of the close of escrow, will be in compliance with Section 13113.8 of the Health and Safety Code by having operable smoke detector(s) which are approved, listed, and installed in accordance with the State Fire Marshal's regulations and applicable local standards. - 2.
 The Seller certifies that the home, as of the close of escrow, will be in compliance with Section 19211 of the Health and Safety Code by having the water heater tank(s) braced, anchored, or strapped in place in accordance with applicable law.